neishm/fstd2nc/README.md

                         Use metadata from the specified file.
 You can repeat this option multiple times to build metadata from different sources.
+  --rename OLDNAME=NEWNAME,...
+                        Apply the specified name changes to the variables.
   --time-units {seconds,minutes,hours,days}
                         The units for the output time axis.
 Default is hours.
   --reference-date YYYY-MM-DD